heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/PRESENTATION.md

 ## Objectives

-- Refresh on security
+- Get a refresher on security.
-- Acquire a virtual machine (= a server) on the cloud
+- Obtain a virtual machine (= a server) on the cloud.
-- Install and configure the virtual machine/server
+- Install and configure the virtual machine/server.
-- Learn how to use the SSH protocol to connect to a remote server
+- Learn how to use the SSH protocol to connect to a remote server.
-- Learn how to use the SCP protocol to transfer files to a remote server
+- Learn how to use the SCP protocol to transfer files to a remote server.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)